ABOUT me

 • As for my art, these days, almost all of my work is digital illustration, but I also love painting watercolours in my bullet journals, sculpting with Crayola Model Magic clay, and experimenting with music and sound effects in FL Studio.
 I’m not very good at the latter, but I pretend to be.
 I also love writing interactive fiction; my first ever job was as a scenario writer for a video game.

-And do it right!
+• Do it right!

 JINSBEK